AviatrixSystems/Docs/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.rst

 This step creates a network in the project created in the previous step.

 When a new project is created, a default network is created.
-You may skip this step if do not need to customize the network address range by creating a new network, or go on to the next step if you have done so.
+You may skip this step if you do not need to customize the network address range by creating a new network, or go on to the next step if you have done so.

-Note Aviatrix Controller handles a GCloud network like a VPC in AWS.
+Note that the Aviatrix Controller handles a GCloud network like a VPC in AWS.
 Whenever a network configuration is mentioned for GCloud, the term VPC is used.
 (The VNet is used for Azure.)